ar-io/docs/docs/src/guides/sdk.md

 ### Configuration

-The IO client class exposes APIs relevenat to the ar.io process.
-It can be configured to use any AO Process ID that adheres to the [IO Network Spec](https://github.com/ar-io/ar-io-network-process?tab=readme-ov-file#contract-spec).
-By default, it will use the current [IO testnet process](https://www.ao.link/#/entity/agYcCFJtrMG6cqMuZfskIkFTGvUPddICmtQSBIoPdiA).
-Refer to [AO Connect](https://github.com/permaweb/ao/tree/main/connect) for more information on how to configure an IO process to use specific AO infrastructure.
+The ARIO client class exposes APIs relevenat to the ar.io process.
+It can be configured to use any AO Process ID that adheres to the [ARIO Network Spec](https://github.com/ar-io/ar-io-network-process?tab=readme-ov-file#contract-spec).
+By default, it will use the current [ARIO testnet process](https://www.ao.link/#/entity/agYcCFJtrMG6cqMuZfskIkFTGvUPddICmtQSBIoPdiA).
+Refer to [AO Connect](https://github.com/permaweb/ao/tree/main/connect) for more information on how to configure an ARIO process to use specific AO infrastructure.

 ```typescript
 // provide a custom ao infrastructure and process id